Banished by Bargain:

 Is it legal?

 The administration has used a range of tactics to attempt to justify these transfers, some in unprecedented ways.
-To justify some of the transfers, the Trump administration has unlawfully invoked Constitutional authority to respond to an “invasion” and a centuries-old wartime law (the Alien Enemies Act, 50 U.S.C. §§ 21-24), casting people seeking safety as a threat.
-It has also unlawfully invoked other statutory provisions such as one regarding “suspension of entry” (8 U.S.C. § 1182(f)) for certain noncitizens enacted long before codification of the Refugee Convention and its Protocol and others addressing safe third country agreements ( 8 U.S.C. § 1158(a)(2)(A)) and countries to which people with final orders of removal may be removed (8 U.S.C. § 1231(b)).
+With respect to some of the transfers, the Trump administration has unlawfully invoked Constitutional authority to respond to an “invasion” and a centuries-old wartime law (the Alien Enemies Act, 50 U.S.C. §§ 21-24), casting people seeking safety as a threat.
+It has also unlawfully invoked other statutory provisions such as one regarding “suspension of entry” (8 U.S.C. § 1182(f)) for certain noncitizens, which was enacted long before codification of the Refugee Convention and its Protocol, and others addressing safe third country agreements (8 U.S.C. § 1158(a)(2)(A)) and countries to which people with final orders of removal may be removed (8 U.S.C. § 1231(b)).

 What are Forced third country transfers?